 You'll also want to make sure it has a watertight no-logging policy.
-That means that no records of how you use the VPN will be kept, and if anyone demands them, they won’t be there to hand over.
+That means that no records of how you use the VPN are kept, and if anyone demands them they won’t be there to hand over.

-When considering all of those points and more, we’ve named ExpressVPN as the most private VPN available today – there are no sacrifices made in terms of privacy or usability, and it has an audited no-logging policy that's been proven in practice.
+When considering all of those points and more, we’ve named ExpressVPN as the most private VPN available today – there are no sacrifices made in terms of privacy or usability, and it has a rock-solid and fully audited no-logging policy that's been proven in practice.
 However, there are some other strong contenders, so read on to find out the five most private VPNs available today.

 1. ExpressVPN – the most private VPN on the web